Term of the Moment

 Definition: self-driving car

-All new vehicles today have some automated functions such as adaptive cruise control and lane assist (see automotive safety systems).
-Tesla's AutoPilot offers partial self-driving as long as the human driver is attentive (see image below).
+Since the late 2010s, all new vehicles have some automated functions such as adaptive cruise control and lane assist (see automotive safety systems).
+However, Tesla's Full Self Driving (FSD) entirely drives the car but requires the human driver to be attentive.

 The Concept Goes Back Decades